FunForks/validate-4-digit-number/README.md

 # Validating a string of 4 unique digits with RegExp

+> Before running `node index.js`, you will need to run `npm i`
+> to install the `prompt-sync` module, which is used to interact
+> with the user through the Terminal.

 When playing a game of Bulls and Cows, the user is asked to enter a string of 4 unique digits.
 The aim is to guess which 4 digits the other player (computer) has secretly selected.
 For example: